Arch-Noize/math-magicians/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-This website includes no features as of yet!
+This website shows a calculator with all of its basic functions!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>